triton-inference-server/perf_analyzer/genai-perf/docs/goodput.md

 OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

+# Benchmark Goodput with GenAI-Perf

-# Context
+## Context

-Goodput, defined as the number of completed requests per second that meet the constraints, provides an enhanced measure of AI serving performance by accounting for both cost efficiency and user satisfaction.
+Goodput is defined as the number of completed requests per second that meet specified metric constraints, also called service level objectives.

+For example, perhaps you want to measure the user experience of your service by considering throughput only including requests where the time to first token is under 50ms and inter-token latency is under 10ms.

+GenAI-Perf provides this value as goodput.

-# Tutorials
+## Tutorials

-This is a tutorial on how to benchmark models using goodput.
+Below you can find tutorials on how to benchmark different models using goodput.

-## Examples
+### Examples

 - [LLM Examples](#LLM)

 - [Embedding Model Examples](#embeddings)

-## Profile LLM Goodput<a id="LLM"></a>
+### Profile LLM Goodput<a id="LLM"></a>

-### Run GPT2 on OpenAI Chat Completions API-compatible server
+#### Run GPT2 on an OpenAI Chat Completions API-compatible server

 ```bash
 docker run -it --net=host --rm --gpus=all vllm/vllm-openai:latest --model gpt2 --dtype float16 --max-model-len 1024
 ```

-### Run GenAI-Perf with Goodput Constraints
+#### Run GenAI-Perf with Goodput Constraints

 ```bash
 genai-perf profile \